-Quiet morning light through a window, mug on table — calm within everyday life
+Quiet morning light through a window, a mug on the table: a calm moment in everyday life

 Anxiety is a protective alarm.
 We can teach it to ring less and ring wiser.